wezm/garage-door-monitor/README.md

 * A reed switch is connected between 3.3V and header pin 38 via a 10kΩ resistor.
 Internal pull-downs are enabled on the pin.
 * The anode of a 3mm LED is connected to header pin 40 via a 220Ω resistor.
 * The Pi is powered through header pins 4 (5V) and 6 (GND).

+See also the Fritzing wiring diagram in `hardware`.

 [Buildroot]: https://buildroot.org/
 [buildroot-dl]: https://buildroot.org/downloads/buildroot-2021.08.tar.bz2